helium/HIP/0000-dynamic-poc.md

 ### Beacon Creation Algorithm

 Each parameter will be independent of each other when creating the beacon.
-This will allow a random selection of Transmit Power, Datarate and Packet Length without worrying that certain combinations of parameters are not compatible. e.g. All packet length and datarate combinations will respect the 400ms dwell time.
+This will allow a random selection of Transmit Power and Datarate without worrying that certain combinations of parameters are not compatible. e.g. All datarate combinations will respect the 400ms dwell time.

-This will allow a very simple random selection of Transmit Power, Datarate and Packet Lengthh to create the beacon.
+This will allow a very simple random selection of Transmit Power and Datarate.
+Packet Length of the beacon will not be dynamic but reduced to a fixed 24 bytes.

 ## Drawbacks